Dec-0/SystemInitial/README.md

 # Install
+This is a batch of scripts for the initial preparation of new linux system.
+Which includes:
+  A preset template for .bashrc.
-For basic software installation automatically.
+  A shell script for basic software installation automatically.
+  A shell script for database download automatically.